UTexas

 • Financial Education

-More information is available at http://studentsuccess.utexas.edu/programs/uln.
+More information is available at https://studentsuccess.utexas.edu/uln/.
 The ULN team can also be reached at uln@austin.utexas.edu.

 UT For Me - Powered by Dell Scholars

-UT for Me – Powered by Dell Scholars was developed in partnership with the Michael & Susan Dell foundation to support Pell-eligible Longhorns throughout their time at The University of Texas at Austin, helping them stay on track toward their degrees and a timely graduation.
+UT for Me – Powered by Dell Scholars was developed in partnership with the Michael & Susan Dell Foundation to support Pell-eligible Longhorns throughout their time at The University of Texas at Austin, helping them stay on track toward their degrees and a timely graduation.
 UT for Me provides its students with ongoing and individualized support and multiple program benefits for up to six years, including laptops, textbook credits, emergency funds, events and programming, and a dedicated team of student support staff and peer ambassadors.

 More information is available at http://utforme.utexas.edu.
 The UT for Me team can also be reached at utforme@austin.utexas.edu.